noopman/aaworkshopattendee/module-8-observability-and-monitoring/Exercise1.md

 ## Step 2: Redeploy the Static Web App with the new version

-Now you will need to redeploy the Web App with the new code in order to communicate with the Application Insights resource.
+Now you will need to redeploy the Web App with the new code to communicate with the Application Insights resource.

 ### 2.1 Reconfigure the deployment workflow